Documentation

 Media Preloading

 One way to achieve faster start-up time for your content is to enable media preloading in our player.
-This means that the player will start fetching content as soon as page loads (most of the time preloading is wanted at page load), more precisely with Radiant Media Player this happens when you call init method while using the preload setting.
+This means that the player will start fetching content as soon as page loads (or init method is called on player without the need for a user interaction).

 Media preloading player settings